Origin

 Care of Cumin and Bush Bean

-Care of Cumin and Bush Bean include pruning, fertilizers, watering etc. Cumin pruning is done No need to prune, Remove damaged leaves, Remove dead branches and Remove dead leaves and Bush Bean pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Cumin and Bush Bean include pruning, fertilizers, watering etc. Cumin pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves and Bush Bean pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Cumin needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Bush Bean needs Lots of watering and in winter, it needs Average Water.